Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Funding

 T.S. acknowledges support from DOE-SC0023490, NIH R01HL16351, NSF DMS-2027248, and NSF DMS-2208356.
 R.V. acknowledges support from NSF DMS-1954233, NSF DMS-2027299, U.S. Army 76649-CS, and NSF+Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning.
-Y.Z. is partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning.
+Y.Z. is partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning and an AMS-Simons Travel Grant.